 Type Specialty: Dark

 The Hoenn League's Elite Four are honored among the best of their type despite the fact that most lead secluded lives, with little information available on preferences or personality.
 One such member, Sidney, is a social mystery in the eyes of experts but is nonetheless respected as a powerful trainer and the perfect challenge for trainers wishing to prove their mettle against the Elite Four.
 Sidney is a rather kind individual that seems to enjoy his job a great deal even when he loses, demonstrating an honor towards duty that even Gym Leaders fail to exude in many cases.
 It is said that Sidney is good friends with Karen of the Indigo League's Elite Four and often converses with her in regards to combat, but other than that, the true nature of this man's personal life is a tremendous mystery.
 Some say that he has taken such a stance in order to hide this from his past, though others seem to think that he might just be a man that enjoys his privacy.
-Regardless, Sidney is an expert trainer when it comes to the Dark-type and has managed to put together a powerful team despite the fact that Hoenn rules limit him to native Pokemon and is certainly not a trainer to underestimate in any battle.
+Regardless, Sidney is an expert trainer when it comes to the Dark-type and has managed to put together a powerful team with beasts quirky and powerful alike and is thus not a trainer to underestimate in any battle.

 Absol: This beast is not very strong when it comes to defenses, but in terms or raw power, it is still among the most dangerous of Dark-types in the entirety of the Hoenn region.
 In battle, this beast will rely on its Swords Dance technique to greatly increase its physical attack power before lashing out in close quarters with devastating Slash, Night Slash and Aerial Ace attacks, while from afar it can launch powerful Rock Slide attacks straight at the opposition.
 Absol is certainly not likely to survive more than a few direct blows in most cases, but this seem to matter very little to Sidney, as it is capable of immense damage beforehand regardless and will more than prove to be a dangerous opponent to face once Sidney decides to Mega Evolve it into Mega Absol.